Bidokwu/AWSFinal/README.md

         services vendors.
         A key component for the success of this application is how easy it is to understand and use.
 The user interface must be simple to use both from a data entry and an information discovery perspective

+    Current Challenges
+        1. Lack of visibility + lack of relevant information makes it difficult to determine the appropriateness of potential solutions easily and quickly for clients = Lost Revenue.
+        2. Unable to deliver timely, relevant, and insightful solution ideas for clients due to the amount of manual work required to gather and organise information = Lost Opportunities
+        3. Vendor application knowledge is siloed/manual with information/data captured and stored in various places using various methods, making it more cumbersome to identify, analyse, and compare different solution opportunities for clients = Lost time

 *   🤝  I'm open to collaborating on similar interesting projects.